XuanhaoLiu/mixEEG/README.md

 ```

 ## Acknowledgement
-This code is modified based on the FedAvg code from [This repo](https://github.com/zj-jayzhang/FedAvg).
+This code is modified from this [FedAvg Code Repo](https://github.com/zj-jayzhang/FedAvg).